Cuthbert Scott: Cambridge University

 He became D.D. of Cambridge University in 1547 and of Oxford University in 1554.

 Church positions

 Scott was appointed prebendary of York and, in 1554, of St Paul's, London.
 In 1556 he succeeded George Cotes, former Master of Balliol College, Oxford, as Bishop of Chester by papal provision.

 On the accession of Elizabeth I he was one of the four Catholic bishops chosen to defend Catholic doctrine at the conference at Westminster, and immediately after this he was sent as a prisoner to the Tower of London and then in the Fleet Prison 1559–1563.
 Being released on bail, he contrived to escape to the Continent.

-He died at Leuven, on 9 October 1564.
+He died at Leuven, in what is now Belgium, on 9 October 1564.